We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 What is the definition of great customer service?
 What sort of service creates reciprocity and inspires loyalty in new customers?
 Is it really all about getting customers in and out as quickly as possible?

-Although speed is an important part of the customer service process—no surprise there—research shows that there are times when speed can kill.
+Although speed is an important part of the customer service process — no surprise there — research shows that there are times when speed can hurt customer loyalty and satisfaction.

 For many businesses, obsessing about the amount of time spent with customers can start to affect the quality of service being provided.
 In fact, a variety of research shows that the primary concerns of customers are how competent and inviting their service felt;